zvjaceslavs/intshare/Applications/Backup/template_asigra_backup_snmp_traps/5.4/README.md

 # Asigra Backup SNMP Traps

-## Description

-## Overview This template will store Asigra Client Backup Jobs (failed and successful) in Items.
-It also includes triggers when a Backup Job fails.
-The triggers will NOT auto recover.
-So user needs to either acknowledge or close the trigger manually.
-Prerequisites: - SNMP Traps configured and working on Zabbix Server or Proxy. - Asigra Client needs to be configured to sent SNMP Traps to Zabbix Server or Proxy. - Host sending the traps needs to be configured with SNMP interface in Zabbix Server Frontend GUI.
-Tested on Version 4.4.5

 ## Overview

 This template will store Asigra Client Backup Jobs (failed and successful) in Items.
 It also includes triggers when a Backup Job fails.